Celeriac, Tellus (Organic)

 A great old-fashioned celeriac from England.
 These big, vigorous roots are a little darker than modern varieties both inside and out, and the leaf stalks have a reddish color.
-A really delicious heritage variety.
-Winter hardy down to about 25°F. Most modern celeriac has been bred to have a bright white interior, which is better for looks.
+Most modern celeriac has been bred to have a bright white interior, which is better for looks.
 Unfortunately, the volatile compounds that give off such a delightful flavor also stain brown when cut.
-Tellus has a true celeriac flavor because it has not had the flavor bred out of it.
-We sourced it originally from the Heritage Seed Library in England.
+Tellus is a really delicious heritage variety with a true celeriac flavor because it has not had the flavor bred out of it.
+Winter hardy down to about 25°F. We sourced it originally from the Heritage Seed Library in England.

 Sow in pots indoors March through April.
 Germination in 2-3 weeks.
 Transplant in fertile soil when plants are 3” tall, to 4-8” centers for celery leaf and 12″ centers for celeriac/celery.
 Keep well fertilized, watered, and cultivated.
 Harvest leaves as needed or whole plants when mature.